Free the Panchen Lama

 The Panchen Lama’s story represents China’s ongoing violations of human rights, in particular the freedom of religion, in Tibet.
 We call on China to release the Panchen Lama.

-In 1995, the Dalai Lama recognised Gedhun Choekyi Nyima, a six-year-old boy in eastern Tibet, as Tibet’s 11th Panchen Lama.
+In 1995, the Dalai Lama recognised Gedhun Choekyi Nyima, a six-year-old boy in eastern Tibet, as Tibet’s 11th Panchen Lama (the second highest spiritual figure in Tibetan Buddhism).
 Three days later, the young boy was kidnapped by the Chinese government, becoming the world’s youngest political prisoner.

 The Panchen Lama is Tibet’s second-highest religious figure, second only to the Dalai Lama.
 The two have played a key role in identifying each other’s reincarnation.
 China saw the young Panchen Lama a future threat to its authority given the popularity of the previous Panchen Lama, a vocal critic of Chinese policies, among Tibetans.